 Conclusion

-Understanding tenant rights during major repairs is crucial for maintaining a safe and habitable living environment.
+Knowing tenant rights during major repairs is crucial for keeping a safe and habitable living environment.
 Tenants must stay informed about their legal protections and responsibilities to advocate effectively for themselves.
 Clear communication and thorough documentation can significantly ease the process and protect tenant interests.
-By knowing their rights and the proper steps to take, tenants can ensure their needs are met, even during disruptive repair periods.
-This knowledge empowers tenants to navigate repair-related challenges confidently, ensuring a fair and legally compliant resolution.